ewhittle/Public_PhD_WES_Analysis/Automap/README.md

 Full script with all sample names saved in AutoMap_script.txt file then copy and pasted into terminal whilst in bash and executed.
 This script calls in the prewritten (published) automap script - AutoMap_v1.2.sh

+This Bash script, named AutoMap, facilitates the analysis of variant call format (VCF) files for the detection of regions of homozygosity (ROH) in genomic data.
+It begins by checking the versions of necessary tools like bcftools, bedtools, Perl, and R. After parsing user-defined command-line arguments, it validates the input parameters and files.
+If multiple VCF files are provided, it checks if they are single-sample VCFs and then processes each sample individually.
+The script filters variants based on quality metrics like read depth (DP), allele balance, and variant calling confidence.
+It also handles X chromosome analysis and computes ROH regions with sliding windows, trimming, and optional extension.
+Finally, it generates graphical outputs and text reports summarizing the identified ROH regions, considering parameters such as minimum size, variants, and percentage threshold.
+If multiple VCFs are provided, it computes common ROH regions across all samples.

 # Step 2: Cross referencing variants
 2 dataframes as input:
                     1. Automap output